espocrm/documentation/docs/administration/security.md

 ## Restrict upgrade via UI

 Restrict the ability to upgrade and upload extensions via the UI.
-Set `'adminUpgradeDisabled' => true` in `data/config-internal.php` (as of v8.1, before, it could be done with the `restrictedMode` parameter).
+Set `'adminUpgradeDisabled' => true` in `data/config-internal.php`.